aces/Loris/modules/module_manager/README.md

 NOT in scope:

-The module manager does not install new modules
+The module manager does not install new modules.

 ## Permissions